arosenkranz/scenarios/dd101-developer/04-apm/finish.md

 You have enabled APM on all of Storedog's services, and you can fluidly navigate between all of their traces, log entries, and more.

-You also know how enable the Continuous Profiler, and look at system-level resources consumed by applications.

-To continue, click **Next**.
+You now also know about how monitors can be set up and used to alert you on potential issues in your application and how you can proactively monitor your application's performance.